portwatcher/prerender-url-shortener/README.md

    - Retrieves a record from the database associated with the provided `<short-code>`.
    - **User Agent (UA) Detection:**
      - If the UA indicates a regular user browser, the server issues a redirect to the original URL.
-     - If the UA indicates a bot or crawler, the server returns the pre-rendered HTML content of the original URL.
+     - If the UA indicates a bot or crawler:
+       - **Returns pre-rendered HTML** only if rendering is complete AND contains valid Open Graph image metadata
+       - **Returns 404 Not Found** if content is not ready, rendering failed, or missing og:image tag
+       - **Auto-triggers re-rendering** when 404 is due to missing og:image tag in completed content
+       - **Never redirects bots** - they only get valid HTML or 404

 #### 1.2. `POST /generate`
    - Accepts a JSON request body with the following structure: